 Parietex models are also known to have unsealed edges which can cause bowel perforation.
 Perforation of organs such as your bowel is extremely serious, leading to severe pain, infection, and long-term complications.

-If you or someone you know has been harmed by a doctor, nurse, or other healthcare provider's negligence or by defective hernia mesh, contact our personal injury lawyers today for a free consultation.
+If you or someone you know has been harmed by a doctor, nurse, or other healthcare provider's negligence or by defective hernia mesh, contact our personal injury lawyers about filing a lawsuit for injuries due to hernia mesh surgery.
 Call us at 855-396-0370 or fill out our online contact form on this page.

 - NCBI.
 Which mesh for hernia repair?